 Layer Your Security and Monitor, Monitor, Monitor

 A good security plan includes a multi-faceted approach including an increased presence on-site.
 You or your property manager should drive by on a regular basis, keep the mailbox clear and keep the yard tidy.
 Getting the neighbors involved as a second or third pair of eyes can also be extremely helpful.
-If the property will be vacant for some time, you may need to board it up, but still make sure the condition of your property sends a message that it is being looked after.
-Lastly, layer your security with good lighting, door and window reinforcement and an alarm.
+If the property will be vacant for some time, you may need to board it up and still make sure the condition of your property sends a message that it is being looked after.
+Lastly, layer your security with good lighting, door and window reinforcement, and an alarm.
 Do whatever you can to encourage thieves and vandals to move down the block to a more vulnerable target.

 Related Reading: 8 Great Ways to Protect Vacant & Renovation Properties

+When people think about winterizing a vacant home, water damage is the first item they typically think of.
 No doubt about it, one of the worst messes to walk into is a vacant property that has experienced a burst pipe.
 Water damage is one of the most frequent losses we see and repair costs can easily climb into the tens of thousands if a leak isn’t discovered quickly.
 Picture indoor icicles and all kinds of ice sculptures.
 We have even seen a basement literally filled with ice, forming a “basement ice cube”.
 To add yet another complication, if the weather turns warm within a day or two after the burst, you can also end up with a gross -and expensive- mold problem.

-When the temperature rises after a freeze: Though a burst pipe can occur when the temperature drops, it is often not discovered until the temperature rises enough for some of the ice to melt and the water pressure to return.
+- When the temperature rises after a freeze.
+Though a burst pipe can occur when the temperature drops, it is often not discovered until the temperature rises enough for some of the ice to melt and the water pressure to return.
 The pipe may split during the freeze and then finally leak during the thaw.

-Carelessness during the renovation phase: As plumbers work on water lines, small water leaks can occur from time to time during normal construction.
+- Carelessness during the renovation phase.
+As plumbers work on water lines, small water leaks can occur from time to time during normal construction.
 What you want to avoid is a major water catastrophe.
 If your crew is supposed to shut the water off when they leave for the day or someone doesn’t take care to shut the water off before performing major plumbing work, it could cause significant setbacks to the completion of the project and potentially impede your ability to pay your contractor for any quality work that they have done.